Advancing Educational Equity: Tools for Evidence Building

 Step 2: Plan Measurement and Evaluation

-These tools help organizations develop their own measurement and evaluation plan.
-The checklists in particular provide guidance on working through the evidence-building phases.
+These tools help organizations and their community partners develop their own M&E or design research plan.
+The checklists provide guidance on working through the evidence-building phases.

 Expand to See Tools for Step 2